sjgeyer/data-structures-and-algorithms/compare-two-trees/README.md

 # Compare Two Trees

-Write a function that takes in two trees and checks that the two trees are the same.
+Write two functions that takes in two trees and checks that the two trees are the same.

 ## Challenge

-Nodes must have the same value and be in the same location
+First function: Nodes must have the same value and be in the same location.
+Second function: Nodes must have the same value but can be in different locations.

 ## Examples